A Machine Learning Approach to Robustly Determine Director Fields and Analyze Defects in Active Nematics

 In summary, the main contributions of our work include the following:

-\begin{itemize} \item We developed a robust machine learning approach to accurately extract orientation fields from raw microscopy images of active nematics.
-Our approach is able to handle raw images captured under various experimental settings (e.g., lighting, activity levels of active nematics, microscope lens, etc.). \item We developed a machine learning technique to improve the quality of orientation fields obtained by PolScope. \item We demonstrate promising downstream applications using the orientation field generated by our model, including defect detection, defect orientation, defect tracking, etc. \item To facilitate defect tracking as a downstream task, we utilized a matching algorithm across several consecutive frames and evaluated outcomes across frames.
+\begin{itemize} \item We developed a robust machine learning approach to accurately extract director fields from raw microscopy images of active nematics.
+Our approach is able to handle raw images captured under various experimental settings (e.g., lighting, activity levels of active nematics, microscope lens, etc.). \item We used a masking strategy to correct some regions of director fields calculated by the PolScope that are inaccurate due to sub-optimal retardance images, such as over-/under-exposure, out-of-focus regions, etc. \item We demonstrate promising downstream applications using the director fields generated by our model, including defect detection, defect orientation, defect tracking, etc. \item To facilitate defect tracking as a downstream task, we utilized a matching algorithm across several consecutive frames and evaluated outcomes across frames.
 This approach enabled us to enhance tracking accuracy by filling in gaps for absent defects in a particular frame, while not in others. \end{itemize}